 Each semester the campus showcases student research and capstone projects.
 Faculty and students from across all disciplines present their posters, papers, and art work.
 The public is always invited to hear the presentations, explore the topics, ask questions and give feedback.

-The Fall 2016 Undergraduate Research Symposium & Art Exhibition will be held on the following dates during finals week:
+The Spring 2017 WSU Tri-Cities Undergraduate Research Symposium & Art Exhibition will be held on the following dates during finals week:

 The WSU Tri-Cities STEM Scholars Program recognizes talented Washington high school students interested in science, technology, engineering and mathematics (STEM fields).
 Each year, up to 10 STEM scholars are awarded $8,400 per year for 4 academic years towards tuition.
 Awarded scholars are part of the STEM Learning Community that supports a community of scholars that engage in service related and professional activities.